dankovacek/bcub/setup_scripts/README.md

 Automated Basin Delineation and Attribute Extraction
 ====================================================

-This repository provides an automated pipeline for generating large samples of basins from DEM.
+This repository provides an example of how an automated pipeline for generating large samples of basins from DEM may be carried out.
 First, DEM files are collected from an open-source repository, then assembled into a raster tile mosaic.
-The study region (British Columbia) is broken into “complete” basin sub-regions, defined by boundaries crossed only by outflowing stream networks.
-The polygons describing these sub-regions are used to create clipped rasters, which are then hydraulically enforced (fill depressions and resolve flats) to create flow direction, flow accumulation, and stream network rasters.
+The study region (British Columbia) is broken into “complete” basin sub-regions, defined by boundaries crossed only by outflowing streams.
+The polygons describing these sub-regions are used to create clipped rasters, which are then hydraulically conditioned (fill depressions and resolve flats) to create flow direction, flow accumulation, and stream network rasters.
 The stream network raster is used as a binary mask to identify river confluences to use for the final step, basin delineation.

-The resulting collection of basins is an estimate of a decision space for the network optimization problem.
+The resulting collection of basins is an approximated decision space for the network optimization problem.
 The basin delineation process raises interesting questions about digital representation of stream networks and basin attributes.
 In the DEM preprocessing steps, we use topography to identify stream networks.
 Stream networks are represented by cells that meet a minimum flow accumulation threshold.
 There is no single number to represent this minimum threshold, but here we assume a constant value and the user should interpret these smallest headwater basins with caution.

+> **Note**<br> This repository is not production software, the code is
+> provided as-is as an example of how a large sample of basins can be
+> delineated while capturing a variety of well known attributes.
+The
+> user is responsible for ensuring the code is suitable for their
+> purposes.

 Set up Computing Environment
 ----------------------------